 Box Jellyfish

-The tentacles of the box jellyfish can deliver a nasty sting and have caused public health problems particularly at Waikiki Beach on the island of Oahu.
+The box jellyfish’s tentacles can deliver a nasty sting and have caused public health problems, particularly at Waikiki Beach on the island of Oahu.

-The biggest threats to a box jellyfish sting include difficulty breathing and shock.
+The biggest threats to box jellyfish stings include difficulty breathing and shock.
 Less serious side effects include swelling, muscle weakness, and hives.
 Thankfully, the purple or blue colors of the box jellyfish make it relatively easy to spot.

 To protect you and your loved ones from box jellyfish, make sure that you only swim on beaches with lifeguards on duty and up-to-date websites with water statuses.